SwanNOBILI/robot-ai-simulation/setup.md

 * A working Python controller
 * A clean, extensible project architecture

-You're ready to start the simulations !
+You're ready to experiment !